The Hills Shire Council will be holding a by-election on Saturday 28 July 2018 to elect one candidate for the West Ward of Council.

 In accordance with s290 and s294 of the Local Government (General) Regulations, you are able to download candidate information sheets here following the close of nominations on 27 June, 2018.

-You can check your WARD and ENROLEMENT details here.
+You can check your ENROLEMENT details here (and sign up for an election reminder)

 - Voting is compulsory for all West Ward residents and the electoral roll and fines apply for failing to vote.